Summer is for sports

 Trust your inner barometer!

-Since so many variables influence our energy needs and our individual recovery, the best indicators of whether or not you need a snack are your inner thirst and hunger signals.
+Since so many variables influence our energy needs and our individual recovery, the best indicators of whether or not you need a healthy snack are your inner thirst and hunger signals.
 By listening to these signals, you’ll be sure to fully recover from your workout!

 *The views and opinions expressed in this article are those of the author and do not necessarily reflect those of Patience Fruit & Co.